Description

 Will the agent stain the cured render or affect the Bejca sealer coat?

-Does each stamp impression need a fresh coating, or can one coat cover multiple presses?
+Does each impression need a fresh coating?

-What's the shelf life and storage requirement?
+What is the shelf life and storage requirement?